istvanzk/rpicampy/README.md

 3. rpimgdb:		Manage images in a remote directory (Dropbox SDK, API V2, Python 3.4).

+4. talkback:	Manage commands received/read from ThingSpeak TalkBack APP

-The configuration parameters are read from the rpiconfig.yaml
+The configuration parameters are read from the rpiconfig.yaml file.

 The image file names are:  '%d%m%y-%H%M%S-CAMX.jpg', where X is the camera number (ID string).
 The images are saved locally and remotely in a sub-folder.
-The sub-folder name is the current date '%d%m%y'
+The sub-folder name is the current date '%d%m%y'.

 A simple REST request abstraction layer and a light ThingSpeak API SDK is provided in the thingspeak module.
 The implementation follows to the API documentation at http://community.thingspeak.com/documentation/api/